He is the symbol of fire in acts and fondness in the heart. May on this

 This day is a commemoration of Lord Ram to triumph over Ravana and freeing Goddess Sita from captivity in Lanka.
 Ravana abducts Goddess Sita while she was in the forests with Ram and his younger brother Laksham for Vanvasa.

-Before commencement of the battle between Ravana’s army and Lord Ram’s Vanar Sena, Lord Ram worships Goddess Durga and offers her 108 lotuses & lamps.
+Before the commencement of the battle between Ravana’s army and Lord Ram’s Vanar Sena, Lord Ram worships Goddess Durga and offers her 108 lotuses & lamps.
 He seeks his blessings for strength to win the battle.
 Meanwhile, to test Lord Ram’s reverence, Goddess Durga removes one lotus out of 108.
 As Lord Ram reaches to the end of his prayers, he realizes that one lotus was missing.

 Lord Ram is also known as the name Kamalnayan.
 He starts to cut off his own eye.
 Upon this, goddess Durga instantaneously grants him Victory over Ravana.
 Devotees believe Lord Ram wins the battle because of the prayers offered to Goddess Durga.
 This day symbolizes the victory of good over evil, victory of Lord Ram and Goddess over King Ravana andMahishasur.